bitpay/wallet/README.md

 [http://en.wikipedia.org/wiki/Integrated_Encryption_Scheme].

 The *identity key* is a ECDSA public key derived from the participant's extended public key using a specific BIP32 branch.
-This special public key is never used for Bitcoin address creation, and should only be known by members of the WR.
+This special public key is never used for Digibyte address creation, and should only be known by members of the WR.
 In *Copay* this special public key is named *copayerId*.
 The copayerId is hashed and the hash is used to register with the peerjs server (See SINs at https://en.bitcoin.it/wiki/Identity_protocol_v1).
 This hash